arcan1s/ahriman/docs/faq.rst

 * ``AHRIMAN_PACMAN_MIRROR`` - override pacman mirror server if set.
 * ``AHRIMAN_PORT`` - HTTP server port if any, default is empty.
 * ``AHRIMAN_REPOSITORY`` - repository name, default is ``aur-clone``.
+* ``AHRIMAN_REPOSITORY_SERVER`` - optional override for the repository url.
+Useful if you would like to download packages from remote instead of local filesystem.
 * ``AHRIMAN_REPOSITORY_ROOT`` - repository root.
 Because of filesystem rights it is required to override default repository root.
 By default, it uses ``ahriman`` directory inside ahriman's home, which can be passed as mount volume.
 * ``AHRIMAN_UNIX_SOCKET`` - full path to unix socket which is used by web server, default is empty.
 Note that more likely you would like to put it inside ``AHRIMAN_REPOSITORY_ROOT`` directory (e.g. ``/var/lib/ahriman/ahriman/ahriman-web.sock``) or to ``/tmp``.
 * ``AHRIMAN_USER`` - ahriman user, usually must not be overwritten, default is ``ahriman``.